Child's Play (1988 film): Filming

 Principal photography began on January 7, 1988, and wrapped on March 5, 1988, with a budget of $9–13 million.
-Mancini never entered the set and was minimally involved in the production because of the 1988 Writers Guild of America strike.
+Mancini and Lafia never entered the set and were minimally involved in the production.
+Although Mancini claimed this was due to the 1988 Writers Guild of America strike, it was more likely because they feared they would not be welcome since the strike did not begin until several days after principal photography ended.
 Child's Play was filmed on location in Chicago.
+MGM/UA executives attempted to convince Kirschner to move the film's setting to California to cut costs, but he declined after becoming dissatisfied with scouting trips to Oakland and San Francisco.

 The Brewster Apartments, a Chicago landmark located at Diversey Parkway and Pine Grove Avenue, served as the location of the apartment where Andy and Karen lived and is pictured on the film's poster.
 In-studio filming took place at Culver Studios in Culver City, California.
+The Playland Toys shop was filmed on 418 South Wabash Avenue, while Eddie's home was filmed in a North Chicago house that the city had condemned to be demolished.
+The department store Karen worked at was filmed at the Carson, Pirie, Scott and Company Building.
 The on-location filming was conducted in the winter with a wind chill reaching as low as -50 °F, forcing the production to rent entire rooms and park running station wagons near shooting locations as warming centers.

-Chucky's full name, Charles Lee Ray, is derived from the names of notorious killers Charles Manson, Lee Harvey Oswald, and James Earl Ray.
+The mental hospital which Andy is detained at later in the film was shot at the abandoned Municipal Contagious Disease Hospital in South Lawndale and the Illinois Eastern Hospital for the Insane in Kankakee, Illinois.
+For that scene, Holland got Vincent to cry by telling him that his parents were getting divorced because of him.
+Although Holland claimed Vincent knew he was lying and Vincent also defended Holland as an adult, Kirschner criticized Holland's treatment of Vincent and claimed that it at times "bordered on cruelty to children."

 Maggie's death was originally going to be by electrocution while taking a bath.
-The idea was abandoned, and was later used for Tiffany's death in Bride of Chucky.
+The idea was abandoned, and was later used for Tiffany's death in Bride of Chucky (1998).

+Chucky was controlled by a team of nine different puppeteers, led by Brock Winkless, who moved Chucky's mouth via radio control, wearing a rig that captured his mouth movement.
+The others were in charge of operating the doll's head, face, and limbs.
+By Curse of Chucky (2013), Chucky's mouth, now performed by lead puppeteer Tony Gardner of Alterian, Inc., was operated via a radio-control unit without the need for a rig, and the doll himself now required fewer people to bring him to life.
+For scenes where Chucky had to move around in wide shots, a little-person actor in a life-sized costume, Ed Gale, would portray Chucky in scenes where the character is walking, the props on the set enlarged to fit the size of the actor.